 E-commerce is principally regulated in British Columbia by the:

-- Federal Personal Information Protection and Electronic Documents Act 2000.
+Federal Personal Information Protection and Electronic Documents Act (PIPEDA).

-The provincial Electronic Transactions Act 2001 provides some measure of certainty as to the validity of electronic contracts and electronic signatures.
-In addition, the Personal Information Protection and Electronic Documents Act 2000, which applies to companies that operate under federal jurisdiction (that is, shipping companies, railways, airlines, banks and telecommunications companies) and to all private sector entities operating in provinces without equivalent provincial legislation, provides numerous guidelines relating to electronic signatures.
+In addition to the Electronic Transactions Act, PIPEDA, which applies to companies that operate under federal jurisdiction (that is, shipping companies, railways, airlines, banks and telecommunications companies), provides numerous guidelines relating to electronic signatures.

 Generally, under common law, product manufacturers have a post-sale duty to warn consumers and users of their products of defects and dangers that become known to the manufacturer after its products were manufactured and sold into the marketplace.
 In addition, post-sale duties for certain types of products exist under common law.